spryker/spryker-docs/docs/marketplace/dev/glue-api-guides/202108.0/merchants/retrieving-merchants.md

 ## Installation

-For detailed information on the modules that provide the API functionality and related installation instructions, see [Glue API - Marketplace Merchant feature integration](/docs/marketplace/dev/feature-integration-guides/{{page.version}}/glue/marketplace-merchant-feature-integration.html).
+For detailed information about the modules that provide the API functionality and related installation instructions, see [Glue API - Marketplace Merchant feature integration](/docs/marketplace/dev/feature-integration-guides/{{page.version}}/glue/marketplace-merchant-feature-integration.html).

 ## Retrieve merchants